mrw2204/scFactor-Ontology/docs/vignette.md

 ```

 The package will:

-- compute enrichment only against the matching lineage-specific regulon
+- compute enrichment only against the matching lineage-specific regulons
 - expose the final regulon modality with shared variables like `CEBPB(+)`
-- store lineage-specific regulon definitions in `ontology.mod['regulons'].varm`
+- store lineage-specific regulon definitions in `ontology.mod["regulons"].varm`

 ### LIANA input

-Pass the **raw long-form LIANA table**, not precomputed LR signatures.
+Pass the raw long-form LIANA table, not precomputed signature matrices.
 It should contain at least:

 - `source`
 - `target`